-If we first consider a two-span beam with only one possible rotation.
+We first consider a two-span beam with only one possible rotation.
 This beam is subject to different loading on its two spans.
-The unbalanced loading causes a rotation at B, $\theta_B$ , to occur, as shown:
+The unbalanced loading causes a rotation at B, θ_B , to occur, as shown:

-To analyse this structure, we use superposition.
+To analyse this structure, we use the regular tools of superposition and compatibility of displacement.
 We will make the structure more indeterminate first, and then examine what happens to the extra unknown moment introduced as a result.
-The following diagrams show this: